VoyagerX21/flask-commands/project_specifications.md

 Naming + Normalization Rules
 ============================
-All user input - `dotted_path_with_action`, `controller_name`, or `model_name` - is normalized into the expected format:
+All user input - `dotted_path_with_action`, `controller_name`, or `model_name` - are normalized into the expected format:

 - Dotted path with action is a series of relative path segments.
-Segments representing models or relationships are plural and may end with a RESTful action.
+These segment determine where the view file will live in the templates folder.
+Segments my represent namespaces, or pluralized model, and representing models may end with a RESTful action.
 A dotted path with action can also be a non-model location such as `admin_panel`.

-  - Multiple words in a model or non-model segment use underscores (`_`).
+  - Multiple words in a model or non-model segment srr separated with an underscores (`_`).

   - Normalization condenses repeated separators in `dotted_path_with_action`:
     - `-` is first converted to `_`
     - `\.+` becomes `.`
     - `[_]+` becomes `_`

-  - Leading and trailing separators are removed after normalization:
+  - Normalization removes leading and trailing separators:
     `.`, `_`, and `-`.
-If the result is empty (`''`), return an error.
+  - If the result of the dotteted path with actions is empty (`''`) after the normiaztion process then an error message is returned.

   - Model matching is per segment; compound model names must be expressed with underscores in a single segment (example: `shop_images`).
 The CLI never combines adjacent segments to match a model.